 Archer-Daniels-Midland may not have the brand recognition John Deere does, but it is no less a giant in the agricultural industry.
 ADM helps manage the supply chain of food ingredients.
 It acquires basic commodities (including wheat), refines agricultural products into cooking ingredients, and resells and transports goods.

-The company has reported significant disruption in the global food supply due to low crop yields in 2021 and 2022, with the war in Ukraine putting further strain on supply chains.
+The company has faced significant disruption in the global food supply in the last few years, with the war in Ukraine putting further strain on supply chains.
+More recently, it's dealt with issues from global price declines for certain crops due to oversupply.

 Supply Chain